 How do you think the Pandemic has affected the film and television industry most?
 Do you think it will ever fully recover from this year?

 The pandemic makes something that is already hard to do… even harder.
 I don’t know if movies as we know it will be back the way they were, but what do I know.
 As to shooting, I just worked on a film that worked under the covid protocols and it was definitely different — smaller crew footprint, daily tests, mask enforcement but MOST importantly — no craft services (snacks)!
 WTF?!
 It’s always cracked me up that the entertainment industry is the only business I know of that requires snacks at all times.
 Don’t get me wrong — I love trail mix as much as anyone, but now I’m discovering I can act without it!

-What was it like working with Joseph Reitman on Safer at Home: The Coronavirus Movie?
+What was it like working with Joseph Reitman on Coronavirus Conspiracy?

 How did the two of you first meet?

 Joe and I met on the set of one of the first Geico Caveman commercial shoots.
 We were both already in makeup so I had to google him up to see what he looked like.
 We’ve stayed in touch over the years and I became a fan of his work.
 When I found out he was co-starring in Safer at Home, I was in 100%.